Superis/spotGEO/README.md

 The metrics used to evaluate a valid submission are based on a provided script.
 The ranking is computed based on F1 metric of predictions (5120 sequences) and MSE as tie-breaker.
 For a frame prediction of objects and coordinates, a matching is performed between objects and predictions and we consider True Positives,False Positives and False Negatives.
-There is an error threshold ε that if it's bigger than matching prediction distance, the prediction is a true positive and regression error 0 .
-If it is smaller than this but prediction smaller than τ, it's still true positive with regression error d(x,y).
-If it's bigger than τ, it's false positive with regression error t^2 and also object considered false negative with extra regression error of t^2.
+There is an error threshold Îµ that if it's bigger than matching prediction distance, the prediction is a true positive and regression error 0 .
+If it is smaller than this but prediction smaller than Ï„, it's still true positive with regression error d(x,y).
+If it's bigger than Ï„, it's false positive with regression error t^2 and also object considered false negative with extra regression error of t^2.

 Full desc here: https://kelvins.esa.int/spot-the-geo-satellites/scoring/